PoisotLab/SimpleSDMLayers.jl/src/datasets/README.md

 Because of the volume of data, these functions should almost always start by checking whether the file exists, and only download what is required.
 These functions must return a path to the layer to import.

+**TODO** constructor overload, note the deprecation of only returning a SINGLE layer

+Note finally that the suggested way to implement the interface is to have a `datasets/providers` folder, which contains three files: `core.jl` (eveything that is not `_get_raster`), `download.jl` (the methods to actually download the layers), and `userfacing.jl` (the `SimpleSDMPredictor` constructors).
+Again, see the implementation for WordClim as a reference.